Persistent Depressive Disorder (PDD)

 Biofeedback therapy

-These treatments are performed in a medical environment under the close supervision of psychiatrists and doctors.
-If you feel that the treatment you’ve been prescribed by a therapist, psychiatrist, or doctor isn’t helping your depression, you may meet with them to learn about other options or get a second opinion.
+These treatments are performed in a medical environment under the close supervision of psychiatrists, nurses, and other physicians.
+If you believe the treatment you’ve been prescribed by a therapist, psychiatrist, or doctor isn’t helping your depression, you may meet with them to learn about other options or get a second opinion.

 Can you prevent PDD?

 Since mental illnesses like PDD are thought to be caused by a complex combination of factors—including genetics—there’s currently no known way to prevent them.
-That said, there are certain strategies that might put you at a lower risk of developing depression.
-Some that could help prevent persistent depressive disorder or at least increase mental health resilience in general include:
+That said, certain strategies might put you at a lower risk of developing depression.
+Techniques that could help you prevent persistent depressive disorder or at least increase mental health resilience in general include:

 Seeking mental health treatment early, when you begin to notice symptoms